Outcomes of engagement

-We are nearing the completion of our detailed assessment and responses to all submissions received during the consultation period.
+We have completed our detailed assessment and responses to all submissions received during the initial consultation period, and are pleased to provide the Community Engagement Report.

 Project history